-4.2.1 UWB ranging basics
+3.2.1 UWB ranging basics

-Based on the information in the section above, a standardised ranging protocol based on IEEE 802.15.4 was developed in the FiRa Consortium with the overall objective to ensure interoperability.
+Taking into account these design considerations above, a standardised ranging protocol based on IEEE 802.15.4 was developed with the overall objective to ensure interoperability.
 The FiRa protocol includes a detection mechanism for UWB devices to detect each other’s presence.
 The ranging is done by performing Time-of-Flight (ToF) measurements (see Figure 4 between the devices.
 The ToF is calculated by measuring the roundtrip time of challenge/response packets.
 Depending on the type of application (e.g. in case of asset tracking, device localization), either the mobile or the fixed UWB device calculates the precise location of the device.
-In the case where the device is running an indoor navigation service, it is required to know its relative location to the fixed UWB anchors and calculate its position on the area map.
+In the case where the device is running an indoor navigation service, it is required to know its relative location to the fixed UWB anchors and calculate its position on an area map.

 Figure 4